claint76/inivation-docs/Hardware user guides/User_guide_-_synchronisation.md

 The signal voltage is 5V.

 **Warning!
-The signal voltage in DAVIS240 is different to that of DVS128 or DAS1 - If you wish to synchronise between DAVIS240 and DVS128/DAS1, please ask us for [more information](#synchronising-devices-of-different-types) - directly connecting DAVIS240 to DVS128/DAS1 may damage the DVS128/DAS1!)**
+The signal voltage in DAVIS240 is different to that of DVS128 - If you wish to synchronise between DAVIS240 and DVS128, please ask us for [more information](#synchronising-devices-of-different-types) - directly connecting DAVIS240 to DVS128 may damage the DVS128!)**

 To synchronise two devices you need a stereo 3.5mm plug patch cable.
 When directly connecting two devices, use a cable like this: